-Reinhardt fields 17 intercollegiate sports: men’s and women’s basketball, soccer, cross country, golf, tennis and lacrosse; men's baseball and football; and women’s volleyball and softball.
+Reinhardt fields 19 intercollegiate sports: men’s and women’s basketball, soccer, cross country, golf, lacrosse, tennis, and track; men's baseball and football; and women’s volleyball and softball.
 Co-ed cheerleading is a club sport.
 All offer scholarships.
 For more information on intercollegiate athletics.

 The student activities council plans dances, service projects, coffee houses and movie nights.